Using lead scoring in your marketing automation

 Hoorah, you have hot leads!
 Sell to them, quick!
 But these people shouldn’t just be there to sell to.
 If they love you that much, help them tell others about you.

 Turn them into advocates.
 Create an automation program to send them vouchers, discounts, and content to share – whatever will be valuable to them – so they can distribute their love for you.

 Use demographics to raise engagement

 Lead scoring is great at telling you how engaged someone is.
-But using suitability scoring – which uses a contact’s demographic information – can tell you something that may not be obvious: if they look right on paper, why aren’t they engaged?
+But using suitability scoring – which uses an email marketing contact’s demographic information – can tell you something that may not be obvious: if they look right on paper, why aren’t they engaged?

 Or put another way, if a contact’s suitability score is through the roof, but their engagement is low, then automatically tailor your marketing: ensure your content for these contacts is different, utilise alternative channels – even mix up the volume and frequency of your efforts.